Wright StreetLite

 The Wright StreetLite is a low-floor midibus introduced by Wrightbus in 2010.
 It was originally available in only one body style (wheel forward) before the door forward and StreetLite Max variants were introduced in 2011 and 2012 respectively.
 Production of all variants of the StreetLite was briefly suspended due to Wrightbus entering administration in September 2019, with complete removal from the product line in 2023.

 Models

-The StreetLite is available in two differing body styles and five lengths between 8.8 metres and 11.5 metres with seating ranging from 33 to 45 passengers.
+The StreetLite is available in two differing body styles and five lengths between 8.8 and 11.5 m with seating ranging from 33 to 45 passengers.
 All variants are of the same width and height, except for the StreetVibe, which is offered as a narrower chassis.
 Wrightbus claims that in each length, the StreetLite offers more seats than the equivalent competitors.